All content & images © 2020 BCHE, Inc.

 BCHE board members are homeschool families who have been active members of BCHE for at least two years and have committed to volunteering for a term of two years to make things happen in our home school community.
 They do the business of running BCHE in addition to their regular family responsibilities, work, and homeschooling their kiddos.

 Free events and activities are our favorite kind to offer!
-Unfortunately, there is no way that $60 per member family can cover the cost of everything we offer our members.
+Unfortunately, there is no way that $80 (or even $200!) per member family can cover the cost of everything we offer our members.
 There are events for specific age groups, classes for those interested, and large group events that cost thousands of dollars to produce--additional fees may be required for these so that we can keep membership costs low for those families who don't have children who fit the age requirements for such events.

 Where does my money go?

-The BCHE board follows an annual budget that seeks to use membership funds and donations wisely in providing key opportunities and events for members as well as covering the logistical expenses of running a non-profit organization such as website fees, insurance, venues, etc.
+The BCHE board follows an annual budget that seeks to use membership funds and donations wisely in providing key opportunities and events for members as well as covering the logistical expenses of running a non-profit organization such as website fees, insurance, facility rentals, etc. Membership fees only account for a small portion of our operating budget.

 I don't want to join BCHE--why can't I attend events as a non-member?